osmandapp/web/main/docs/user/plugins/parking.md

 To use a parking spot on the map, you need to make the following settings:

-1. Enable the [Parking position plugin](../plugins/index.md#enable--disable) in the Plugins section of the main menu.
+1. Enable the [Parking position plugin](../plugins/index.md#enable--disable) in the Plugins section of the *Main Menu*.
 2. Add a [parking spot](#set-a-spot) on the map.
 3. If needed, add the [Parking widget](#parking-widget) to the screen.